Derivation of the coherence length of light waves

 In this case,

-Here, the following is self-evident.
+Here, the following is obvious (from the properties of odd functions).

 Therefore,